-Our mission is to provide easy-to-use, cost-effective devices for the detection of hardness in water.
-Our company strives to reduce end-user cost, reduce the amount of salt released into the environment and reduce the amount of water wasted during regeneration, while providing a means of differentiation for our customers to achieve higher sales and profitability.
+Our company strives reduce end-user cost, reduce both the amount of salt released into the environment the amount of water wasted during regeneration, while providing a means of differentiation for our customers to achieve higher sales and profitability.